 A threat against an individual does not constitute a menace unless it would cause:

-- An individual of normal stability and courage to act unwillingly in response to the blackmailer’s threat
+- An individual of normal stability and courage to act unwillingly in response to the blackmailer’s threat, as assessed from an objective point of view, considering whether a person of reasonable firmness and courage would act unwillingly

 - The particular individual to act unwillingly in response to the threat and the blackmailer is aware of the particular individual’s vulnerability to the threat